The Best VR Gaming Headsets in 2020

 The following is a short list of some of the areas we take into consideration when choosing the best VR products:

 - Build quality and reliability

-This is just a brief look at what we consider when picking out the best VR gaming headsets this 2019 but gives you an idea of what to expect from each selection.
+This is just a brief look at what we consider when picking out the best VR gaming headsets in 2020 but gives you an idea of what to expect from each selection.